 Each question paper will include 20 multiple choice questions and short case studies with related short and medium response and calculation questions as well the opportunity for extended writing (maximum of 6 marks).
 The maximum number of marks for each question paper is 80 marks.
-Each of the two papers counts towards 50% of the qualification.
-The time allowed per paper is 1 hour and 30 minutes.
+The time allowed per paper is 90 minutes.